eduadiez/PowersOfTau-SGX/README.md

     {"id":"87128901495989080043954525461315810896","timestamp":"2020-01-30T11:00:39.307778","version":3,"isvEnclaveQuoteStatus":"OK","isvEnclaveQuoteBody":"AgAAAIYLAAAKAAkAAAAAAODpGN28hJIVaOQDutDJ/Ah17UYs7+opWcNky9jY4V16AgIAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAABQAAAAAAAAADAAAAAAAAAFezT7RffLAzldx+6OtJPKYG0p1OtHfZ92R5aJyM/rvqAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAw56oBvWVB3AC6ZGkHrQLUnWvkTcvZllW8HAzyCD0ZOgAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAC9/XWWRh64ji3oG5Bx3J8jX33ExQkpMJhutfOjzaxfTAR1fRt1sRSWNBRrBauzj655gRAkNpHhynhAe9mjB0fi"}
     ```

-    As you can see I get a `"isvEnclaveQuoteStatus":"OK"` which validates the result of the `isvEnclaveQuoteBody`.
+    As you can see in the response we get a `"isvEnclaveQuoteStatus":"OK"` which validates the result of the `isvEnclaveQuoteBody`.
 On the other hand Intel signs the response obtained with the `X-IASReport-Signature` and `X-IASReport-Signing-Certificate` headers.

     __Verifying the quote and the response:__